Étienne Renault

 In International Journal on Software Tools for Technology Transfer (STTT)

-Abstract We present new parallel explicit emptiness checks for LTL model checking.
+We present new parallel explicit emptiness checks for LTL model checking.
 Unlike existing parallel emptiness checks, these are based on a Strongly Connected Component (SCC) enumeration, support generalized Büchi acceptance, and require no synchronization points nor recomputing procedures.
 A salient feature of our algorithms is the use of a global union-find data structure in which multiple threads share structural information about the automaton checked.
 Besides these basic algorithms, we present one architectural variant isolating threads that write to the union-find, and one extension that decomposes the automaton based on the strength of its SCCs to use more optimized emptiness checks.
+The results from an extensive experimentation of our algorithms and their variations show encouraging performances, especially when the decomposition technique is used.

 Continue reading